Online therapy for the highly sensitive and emotionally intense

 Since it is relatively new, dubious professionals often render online therapy as second best to in-person therapy.
 Research, however, has found that Skype therapy can be as effective as face-to-face.
 In fact, there are times when online therapy can bring out a level of depth and progress that an in-person session cannot.

-Sometimes, after an hour of traveling to your therapist’s office, settling to the new environment and checking in, you are no longer able to connect with the emotional materials that most need to surface.
+Sometimes, after an hour of travelling to your therapist’s office, settling in the new environment and checking in, you are no longer able to connect with the emotional materials that most need to surface.
 You may feel frustratingly numb and empty, and unable to connect.
 This is understandable, and your temporary dissociation may have been there as a protective mechanism.

 Many people have found having therapy from home allows them to feel safer.
 Opening your life story up to someone new is never easy, especially if your early experience had not allowed you to develop a sense of safety and security in the world.
 Being in the comfort of your own home can enable you to feel more at ease and in control, so you can open up at your readiness.